 Using the word "nipple" to describe a small section of pipe is surprising for those who deal with plumbing supplies irregularly, and it is not clear when and where people began to use the term "nipple" to refer to pipes.
 Its history can be traced back at least to the 1530s.
 Its root is the meaning of "mouth, mouth, nose" - literally "little Bulge".

-Type and application of pipe nipple:
+Type and application of king nipple fittings:

 Although some structures require such a tight position, tight nuts can be difficult to operate because unscrewing them requires keeping the threaded part tight and may damage the thread.
 When you can leave a small space between them, finally, you can use the "hex nipple", which has a hex in the middle.
 Its function is just like the nut that an ordinary wrench can hold, providing a greater mechanical advantage than an ordinary round pipe.

 The hexagon joint with a larger distance between the threaded ends is called "long hexagon nipple".
 For the items that need to change the pipe size, you can buy "reducer nipple", sometimes it is called "unequal joint", which has a larger connection degree and can be connected to a smaller pipe nipple.
 Care should be taken when using these parts, as a reduction in the pipe diameter may result in greater pressure and greater flow lines/connections.